Biodiversity: Agriculture

-Monoculture was a contributing factor to several agricultural disasters, including the European wine industry collapse in the late 19th century and the US southern corn leaf blight epidemic of 1970.

 Although about 80 percent of humans' food supply comes from just 20 kinds of plants, humans use at least 40,000 species.
 Earth's surviving biodiversity provides resources for increasing the range of food and other products suitable for human use, although the present extinction rate shrinks that potential.

 Human health

 Biodiversity's relevance to human health is becoming an international political issue, as scientific evidence builds on the global health implications of biodiversity loss.
 This issue is closely linked with the issue of climate change, as many of the anticipated health risks of climate change are associated with changes in biodiversity (e.g. changes in populations and distribution of disease vectors, scarcity of fresh water, impacts on agricultural biodiversity and food resources etc.).
 This is because the species most likely to disappear are those that buffer against infectious disease transmission, while surviving species tend to be the ones that increase disease transmission, such as that of West Nile Virus, Lyme disease and Hantavirus, according to a study done co-authored by Felicia Keesing, an ecologist at Bard College and Drew Harvell, associate director for Environment of the Atkinson Center for a Sustainable Future (ACSF) at Cornell University.

-The growing demand and lack of drinkable water on the planet presents an additional challenge to the future of human health.
-Partly, the problem lies in the success of water suppliers to increase supplies and failure of groups promoting the preservation of water resources.
-While the distribution of clean water increases, in some parts of the world it remains unequal.
-According to the World Health Organisation (2018), only 71% of the global population used a safely managed drinking-water service.

 Some of the health issues influenced by biodiversity include dietary health and nutrition security, infectious disease, medical science and medicinal resources, social and psychological health.
-Biodiversity is also known to have an important role in reducing disaster risk and in post-disaster relief and recovery efforts.
+Biodiversity is also known to have an important role in reducing disaster risk, including rising sea levels.
+For example, wetland ecosystems along coastal communities serve as excellent water filtration systems, storage, and ultimately create a buffer region between the ocean and mainland neighborhoods in order to prevent water reaching these communities under climate change pressures or storm surges.
+Other examples of diverse species or organisms are present around the world, offering their resourceful utilities to provide protection of human survival.